Watchdog issues recommendations on policing domestic violence after murder

 Editor

-Recommendations will be made over Sussex Police’s work on domestic violence after a woman in contact with the force was murdered by her abusive partner, the police watchdog has said.
+Sussex Police has been ordered to improve its handling of domestic violence cases after a woman in contact with the force was murdered by her abusive partner, the police watchdog has said.

+The Independent Office of Police Conduct (IOPC) found wider recommendations were needed into the force’s policing of domestic violence following a review in the wake of Holly Sanchez’s death.

-Evans, 31, was convicted of her murder on Tuesday following a trial at Brighton Crown Court, which heard he had been arrested by police on several occasions and denied allegations of abuse.
+Evans, 31, was convicted of her murder on Tuesday following a trial at Brighton Crown Court, which heard he had been arrested by police on three occasions and denied allegations of abuse.

 He was on bail conditions which said he must not contact Ms Sanchez directly or indirectly, when she was found dead on the floor in his lounge in Crawley, West Sussex, on May 13 2023.

-Jurors heard how neighbours called the police on several occasions because of incidents between Evans and Ms Sanchez in the months before her murder.
+Jurors heard how the police were called on four occasions in March and April because of incidents between Evans and Ms Sanchez in the months before her murder.

 An IOPC spokesman said the investigation found no breach of professional standards by individual police officers, but found learning recommendations for the force on policing domestic violence.